fabsx00/bjoern-old/roseExporter/README.md

 The following edges connect these nodes:

+* *Function-to-entry edges.* We connect each functions with its entry basic block.

 * *Control flow edges.* Basic blocks are connected via control flow edges.
 We use labels 'true' and 'false' to indicate conditional branches.